jiayu-ch15/DualCL/README.md

 Website: https://sites.google.com/view/dualcl

 This repository implements a dual curriculum learning framwork (DualCL), for multi-UAV pursuit-evasion problems.
-The implementation in this repositorory is used in the paper "A Dual Curriculum Learning Framework for Multi-UAV Pursuit-Evasion in Diverse Environments " (xxxx).
+The implementation in this repositorory is used in the paper "A Dual Curriculum Learning Framework for Multi-UAV Pursuit-Evasion in Diverse Environments ".
 This repository is heavily based on https://github.com/btx0424/OmniDrones.git.

 ## Install